PedroCristo/README-TEST/README.md

 3. Once you click the button the fork will be in your repository
 4. Open a new terminal
 5. Change the current working directory to the location that you want the cloned directory
-6. Type 'git clone' and paste the URL copied in step 3
+6. Type "git clone" and paste the URL copied in step 3
-7. Press 'Enter' and the project is cloned<br>
+7. Press "Enter" and the project is cloned<br>

 ## Credits